Body + Mind is reader-supported. We may earn an affiliate commission when you buy through some of the links on our site.

 With adequate support, you can and will bounce back from having a partial hysterectomy.
 Make sure you have assistance in the weeks following the procedure.
 It will be beneficial to have friends swing by and help prep dinner, tidy your home and, most importantly, discuss how you’re feeling.

-While adjusting to having a hysterectomy can take time, you will likely rejoice in the relief you feel.
+Getting a partial hysterectomy affects your periods.
+While adjusting post-surgery can take time, you will likely rejoice in the relief you feel.
 Even if you still experience bleeding or spotting monthly, for those who have completed childbearing, the procedure can elevate your enjoyment of sex due to the lack of fear of getting pregnant unintentionally.
 Knowing what to expect and being prepared are key to a successful outcome from this surgery.